AfriBiz

 But let us be honest.
 What if someone uses the cream for 2 days and sends a message saying: “Hello, my face did not turn out like the influencer’s own.
 I want a refund.”
 Next thing, regulatory wahala.
 They will say I mixed shea butter with ambition and forgot compliance!

 Let me behave.
 Let me respect myself and focus on the business I already run, the one that is feeding me.
 Let me keep showing up, turning stress into content, and content into cash.
+Because in this business life, the best product you can ever sell is consistency.
+And unlike skincare, it has no side effects.

 Consistency: